rxhl/Front/_posts/2017-11-20-5-months-as-a-developer.markdown

 Being a developer does not necessarily translates to writing non-stop code for 8 hours.
 Interestingly, the greater part of time is spent on reading code rather than writing.

 Indulging in the whole software development process, from creating wireframes to writing docs and everything in between, helps achieve a broader view of the product.
+It breaks the monotone and enables participation in decision making process regarding the business goals (see #2).

 <img class="no-shadow" alt="New Developer" src="https://media.giphy.com/media/1Z02vuppxP1Pa/giphy.gif
 " style="width: 60%; height: auto; display: block; margin: 0 auto;"/>